 Appropriate interventions, resources and equipment.

 All resources, training and support are reviewed regularly and changes made as needed.
 A record is kept of any additional support that individuals or groups of pupils receive.

 What opportunities will there be for me to discuss my child’s achievement?

-Parents of pupils with SEND are invited to attend three SEND reviews each academic year instead of parents evening.
-You will be invited to meet with your child’s class teacher, the SENCO and a member of the school’s Senior Leadership Team.
-During the meeting, targets on your child’s IEP/IPP(Individual Education Plan/Individual Provision Plan) will be reviewed.
+Parents of pupils with SEND are invited to attend three SEND reviews each academic year as well as parents evening.
+You will be invited to meet with your child’s class teacher, the SENCO and a member of the school’s Senior Leadership Team as appropriate.
+During the meeting, targets on your child’s Support Plan/School Focused Plan (SFP) will be reviewed.

-If your child has a Statement/Education Health and Care Plan, they will have a yearly review to discuss in detail the individual needs of your child and ensure the right provision is in place.
+If your child has an Education Health and Care Plan, they will have a yearly (Annual) review to discuss in detail the individual needs of your child and ensure that the right provision is in place.

 How will my child be able to contribute their views and be involved in the process?

 Your child will be able to contribute at all SEND reviews.
 They can attend the review and share their thoughts and views within the meeting or share their views through a pupil interview or informal discussion.

 How will the school prepare and support my child to transfer to a new setting/school?